mscherryxu/baked/README.md

 In this Github repo is our codebase for our baked goods, including cakes and cookies!
 Feel free to browse and enjoy the sweets!

-Feel free to check it out on Heroku: https://baked-by-fullstack.herokuapp.com/
+Check it out on Heroku: https://baked-by-fullstack.herokuapp.com/

 1. If you clone our repo, remember to open the directory in your terminal and run:
 ```